-Part 5 of Keeping Children Safe in Education (September 2018) clearly outlines the response that should be taken.
+Part 5 of KCSIE (September 2023) clearly outlines the response that should be taken.
+Please refer to our child policy.

 If anyone has any concerns that a child or children may be at risk they must report them to the DSL immediately.
-They should then liaise with MARU and follow guidance laid out in KCSIE (September 2018)
+They should then liaise with MARU and follow guidance laid out in KCSIE (September 2023)

-6.6 Children with special educational needs and disabilities
+6.10 Vulnerable Children including Children with special educational needs and disabilities and LGBTO children.